 Even the Rottweiler dog’s breed name suggests this dog would be down for anything.
-“Rottweiler” isn’t a name you give a dog that wants to spend their life on the couch!
+“Rottweiler” isn’t a name you give a dog that wants to spend its life on the couch!

 In fact, the Rottie gets their breed name from the town of Rottweil in Germany where this breed became locally well known.